AI Exam

 Endocrine and Metabolic Effects

-Hyperglycemia and Insulin Resistance:
+Hyperglycemia and Insulin Resistance

 - Due to catecholamine-induced glycogenolysis and inhibition of insulin secretion.